henriberisha/EasyEspNow/README.md

 - `QuickStart.ino` -> basic functionality, START HERE
 - `AllFunctions.ino` -> extended functionality showcasing full API
 - `ProcessRX.ino` -> how to process RX messages in the main sketch by the user in a similar fashion how TX is processed by the library in the background.
 This also shows how TX and RX happen together in the same runtime.
 Note: You will need another device that is sending data either to Broadcast MAC or Receiver device MAC.
 - `EncryptedSender.ino` and `EncryptedReceiver.ino` -> these sketches show how to encrypt data in user level and send it encrypted.
 On the other hand, data is received, decrypted.
 This example was needed because user must have the ability to send encrypted data.
-For now this library does not support the native `ESP-NOW` encryption which requires setting `PMK` and `LMK`.
+In the past version V1.0.0 this library did not support the native `ESP-NOW` encryption which requires setting `PMK` and `LMK`.
+Now it does.
+What you can do, is encrypt in user level, and still send it as encrypted by leveraging CCMP encryption that is not handled.
+Still in the receiving end, you will have to decrypt to original message.
+Cool huh, now you have 2 layers of encryption.
   ![Photo: Encrypted Sent, Decrypted after Receiving ](/send_encrypted_receive_decrypt.png)

 ### Technical Explanations

 - It is possible to use `Wireshark` to sniff promiscuous `ESP-NOW` packets in `802.11`.
 You will need to put in monitor mode, have a network card that supports monitor mode such as an `Alfa`.
 In addition, you will need to set the channel in which you are monitoring to match the channel that `ESP-NOW` communication is happening.
 Filter for `Action Frames` => `wlan.fc.type_subtype == 0x000d`.
 - In `unicast`, a device sends `ESP-NOW` message with an `Action Frame` and the receiver should reply with `ACK` frame => `wlan.fc.type_subtype == 0x001d`.
 - A device can send a message successfully, but that does not mean that the `Delivery status` is `true`.
 Delivery is true only when the receiver responds to the sender with the `ACK` frame.
 Basically sending does not mean delivery.
+However, due to peer relationships, a device can still send `ACK` but internally the receive calback function `rx_cb` will not be called because in lower level in does not know what to do.
 - For `broadcast`, `Delivery` is always `true` because it does not expect an acknowledgment.
 Sending will be the same as delivering.

 - This back and forth is handled by the low level `ESP-NOW API` and you do not need to worry about it.